myrizpod/MilkywayExplorer/README.md

 -Stars
 -Solar systems
 -Player ship movement
--Rogue sips that would act like dungeons
+-Rogue ships that would act like dungeons
 -A way to procedurally place stars in the galaxy in a way that can be redone
 -Interractions between player ships